-If you encounter Oculus Link black screen when you’re launching a VR game or during the gameplay, you’re not alone.
+If you encounter Oculus Link black screen / not working when you’re launching a VR game or during the gameplay, you’re not alone.
 Many players reported the same issue and have been struggling to find solutions.
-So we’ve put together a list of simple & quick fixes here.
-Try them to get your Oculus Link to work again.
+So we’ve put together 6 simple & quick fixes here.
+Try them to get your Oculus Link working again.

 Fixes to try: